pranav-9/easy-leads-ai/README.md

-# 🏃‍♂️ Easy Leads – Lead Qualification Engine for WhatsApp
+# 🏃‍♂️ Easy Leads – Smart WhatsApp Conversations for Lead reachouts and conversations without any manula touch

 **Easy Leads** is a backend service that automates lead qualification and personalized engagement via WhatsApp using **Botpress + OpenAI + WhatsApp Business API**.
 Designed for high-conversion businesses, it dynamically qualifies leads, adapts to their behavior, and routes them to a sales agent when ready—all while generating a ready-to-use **sales script** for the team.